algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

     - He activates FABGen to change his scripting language
     - Case is closed

-- UC2 (Create a scene in Harfang 3D) :
+- UC2 (Create a new script in F#) :
-    - Linda activates the F# binding
+    - Marcus activates the F# binding
+    - He creates a new script in his Harfang template
+    - He writes in F# and save it
+    - Case is closed

+- UC3 (Test a scene in Harfang 3D using F#) :
+    - Linda opens a scene in Harfang 3D
-    - She writes programs in F#
+    - She uses a script written in F#
-    - She tests her scene using the scripts
+    - She tests her scene
     - Case is closed

 ## 6.2.
 Use Cases Analysis
 Here is a more detailed version of the functional analysis above :